kinghoo5201/react-template/README.md

 then you can use HashRouter to adapt to gitpage or giteepage,when use spa.

 also when using Link at HashRouter will report an error,but it dose not matter.so just do it!

+## 20190227 update

+if you want to declare module or some unknown type , you can create a file named ```./src/types.d.ts``` to resolve it